- Home

 Language

-Students who wish to fulfill the language requirement though study abroad must consult with the director to determine suitable programs and the procedure for transferring credit.
+Students who wish to fulfill the language requirement through study abroad must consult with the director to determine suitable programs and the procedure for transferring credit.
 In some cases, students are required to successfully complete a language proficiency exam upon their return to campus.

 Students who place out of two or more language courses must still complete a total of at least nine MIST courses to fulfill the requirements of the major.
 Students pursuing honors are strongly encouraged to undertake additional language study.